raybags-dev/yellow_pages/README.md

 ## Usage
    - The application consists of 3 modules
-     - Ochestrator: Handles initial search, and pagination
+     - Orchestrator: Handles initial search, and pagination
      - Downloader: Handles profile downloader for each individual profiles
      - Parser: Handles collected data procession to ready-save state
-   - All these modules can be run individually by anabling/disabling the `can_run` parameter OR all modules can be run asynchronously in a pipeline in which each application listens for a ready-signal from the other
+   - All these modules can be run individually by enabling/disabling the `can_run` parameter OR all modules can be run asynchronously in a pipeline in which each application listens for a ready-signal from the other
-   - Logging is robbust but can be improved by piping it to an external service like like `AWS CloudWatch`
+   - Logging is robust but can be improved by piping it to an external service like `AWS CloudWatch`
    - You can update configurations in the file below to control the above functional flow.

 ```sh